Isovaleric acidemia: Symptoms and signs

 A characteristic feature of isovaleric acidemia is a distinctive odor of sweaty feet.
 This odor is caused by the buildup of a compound called isovaleric acid in affected individuals.

 In about half of cases, the signs and symptoms of this disorder become apparent within a few days after birth and include poor feeding, vomiting, seizures, and lack of energy that can progress to coma.
 These medical problems are typically severe and can be life-threatening.
 In the other half of cases, the signs and symptoms of the disorder appear during childhood and may come and go over time.
-They are often triggered by an infection or by eating an increased amount of protein-rich foods.
+They are often triggered by an infection.

 Genetics

-The disorder has an autosomal recessive inheritance pattern, which means the defective gene is located on an autosome, and two copies of the gene - one from each parent - must be inherited to be affected by the disorder.
+The disorder has an autosomal recessive inheritance pattern, which means the defective gene is located on an autosome, and two copies of the gene – one from each parent – must be inherited to be affected by the disorder.
 The parents of a child with an autosomal recessive disorder are carriers of one copy of the defective gene, but are usually not affected by the disorder.

 Mutations in both copies of the IVD gene result in isovaleric acidemia.